SymplifyConversion/sst-sdk-dotnet/README.md

 This is the C# implementation of the Symplify Server-Side Testing SDK.

-It is a cross platform .NET Core library, to enable integration regardlesss of framework used for building applications.
+It is a cross platform .NET Core library, to enable integration regardless of e.g. web frameworks used for building applications.

 ## Requirements

-- [.NET] 5 or later
+- [.NET] 6

 [.NET]: https://dotnet.microsoft.com/en-us/download